 The material element test is the second most commonly used test in the U.S. and is relied upon by 8 states to evaluate whether a game is skill or chance based.
 The test asks the question of whether chance plays a material role in determining a game’s outcome.
 As an example, in games like Minesweeper, a great deal of skill is generally exercised by players, but there are moments when players are forced to guess at random, with the results of that guess determining the winner and loser of the game.
 Skill predominates but chance plays the material role in determining the game’s outcome.

 In the U.S., the legality of skill-based competitions is determined at a state level and Skillz has taken extensive measures to ensure that its products are in full compliance with all the applicable laws.
-As of today, Skillz powers cash competitions in roughly 80% of the world and 38 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Florida, Louisiana, Maryland, Montana, South Carolina, South Dakota, and Tennessee.
-Additionally, cash gameplay is currently not available in Maine and Indiana if playing cards are involved.
+As of today, Skillz powers real prize competitions in roughly 80% of the world and 38 US states - the exceptions being Arizona, Arkansas, Connecticut, Delaware, Florida, Louisiana, Maryland, Montana, South Carolina, South Dakota, and Tennessee.
+Additionally, real prize gameplay is currently not available in Maine and Indiana if playing cards are involved.
 Our virtual currency tournaments are available globally.

 How does Skillz determine which games are skill-based?